• Business Planning

 Mandate Fraud – with more people working at home, it may be easier for fraudsters to impersonate senior decision makers, with seemingly valid reasons why they cannot be contacted, and request a change in a direct debit, standing order or bank transfer mandate, by purporting to be an organisation you make regular payments to.
 The change they ask you to make will divert funds to their own bank account.

 In response to the increased threat from mandate fraud during the Coronavirus outbreak, the UK government Counter Fraud Function has issued a mandate fraud guidance document.

-Bank Mandate Fraud Guidance from Police Scotland
+Bank Mandate Fraud Guidance from the Scottish Police.

 • Cyber security advice working from home